How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Methods

-Our research aims to offer guidance on how to annotate 3D volumes effectively when faced with annotation budget constraints.
-We address this issue through three primary dimensions.
+Our study is developed along three aspects on how one could improve the cost-effectiveness in their slice selection for sparse annotation.
+For the simplicity and uniformity of experiment design, we assume that within each dataset, 1) annotations are performed on slices aligned along the axial axis (Superior-Inferior direction); 2) Supervised training begins only after the full set of annotations is complete; 3) All voxels in the dataset have consistent physical spacing; 4) An equal number of slices are chosen from each volume for annotation.
+5) The cost for annotating each batch of N nearly unbiasedly selected slices for the same class of target is approximately consistent.

-\subsubsection{Fewer Annotated Slices Per Volume for More Volumes or More Annotated Slices Per Volume for Less Volumes?}
+\subsection{Fewer Annotated Slices Per Volume for More Volumes or More Annotated Slices Per Volume for Less Volumes?}

-We explored whether it is more advantageous to annotate a few volumes with more annotated slices per volume or to spread annotations across a larger number of volumes with fewer annotated slices per volume.
-To simplify the description, we define the parameters involved in this experiment as annotation density ($\rho$) and volume count (s), respectively.
+Our primary experiment explore whether it is more advantageous to annotate a few volumes with more annotated slices per volume or to spread annotations across a larger number of volumes with fewer annotated slices per volume.
+We denote the two parameters involved in this experiment as annotation density ($\rho$) and volume count (s), respectively.
 Annotation density ($\rho$) represents the percentage of annotated slices per volume.
 It takes values from the set \{5\%, 10\%, 20\%, 40\%, 80\%\}.
 Volume count (s) represents the fraction of volumes with annotations from all volumes reserved in the original training set.
 It takes value from the set $\{1/8, 1/4, 1/2, 1/1\}$.
-For a dataset configuration with ($\rho$=10\%, s=$0.25$), one-fourth of all available training volumes are selected for this dataset, and 10\% slices per selected volume are annotated.
+For a dataset configuration with ($\rho$ = 10\%, s = $1/4$), one-fourth of all available training volumes are selected for this dataset, and 10\% slices in each selected volume are annotated.
 Multiplying annotation density and volume count will then give the total annotation budget as the fraction of the budget for all volumes and all slices.

-For all segmentation tasks, we created the sparsely annotated datasets by iterating through all combinations of parameter pairs ($\rho$,s).
-We trained models on these datasets three times for each unique set of hyper-parameters, and then compared their average performance (IoU).
-In this experiment, for each chosen budget level, we report the average performance across the different ($\rho$, s) combinations using the three slice sampling methods.
+For each dataset, across different combinations of parameters ($\rho$, $s$), we generate sparse annotations from the corresponding dense annotations using the three slice selection methods described in Section \ref{Sec:slice_selection}.
+Each configuration is used to train models three times, resulting in 9 trials per ($\rho$, $s$) pair for each dataset.
+We evaluate the resultant models' performance using the average batched Intersection over Union (IoU), and report the mean and standard deviation in Tables \ref{tab:2d_main} and \ref{tab:3d_main} under Appendix \ref{numerical_result}.
+A reader-friendly visualization of the results is provided in Section \ref{Sec: rslt_more_or_denser}.